 Today many of us live in cities of millions.
 Very few of us live in towns of only thousands, but hardly any of us live in a village as small as King David’s capital.

-A new study of Jerusalem’s population in various periods has recently been published by one of Israel’s leading Jerusalem archaeologists, Hillel Geva of Hebrew University of Jerusalem, and the Israel Exploration Society.
+In 2016, a study of Jerusalem’s population in various periods has been published by one of Israel’s leading Jerusalem archaeologists, Hillel Geva of Hebrew University of Jerusalem, and the Israel Exploration Society.
 Geva bases his estimates on “archaeological findings, rather than vague textual sources.”
 The result is what he calls a “minimalist view.”1 But whether you accept Geva’s population estimates or those of various other scholars he cites, to the modern observer the ancient city of Jerusalem can only be described as “tiny”—with population estimates at thousands and tens of thousands during many periods of the city’s history.
 (In comparison, Rome in the century before Jesus lived is estimated to have had a population of 400,000 tax-paying males—so the entire population must have been about a million.)

 The first period that Geva considers in his study is from the 18th–11th centuries B.C.E.
 (Middle Bronze Age II to Iron Age I, in archaeological terms), the period before the arrival of the Israelites.
 Jerusalem was then confined to the small spur south of the Temple Mount known today as the City of David.
 As Geva reminds us, even then Jerusalem “was the center of an important territorial entity.”
 From this period, the area includes a massive fortification system that has recently been excavated.
 Overall, however, the area comprises only about 11–12 acres.
 Geva estimates the population of the city during this period at between 500 and 700 “at most.”
 (Previously other prominent scholars had estimated Jerusalem’s population in this period as 880–1,100, 1,000, 2,500, 3,000; still this is hardly what we would consider a metropolis.)